How much funding do I receive and what do we each get in return?

 Who’s behind Angelcube?

-The team behind AngelCube includes co-founders Andrew Birt from Startup Marketing, Adrian Stone, an angel investor and serial entrepreneur who has had multiple exits across the USA, Australia, and New Zealand, Nathan Sampimon, founder of web development company Inspire9.
+The team behind AngelCube includes co-founders Nathan Sampimon, founder of startup community Inspire9 and product development studio Inspire9 Development, as well as Adrian Stone, an angel investor and serial entrepreneur who has had multiple exits across the USA, Australia, and New Zealand.
 Key investors include Guy King & Bevan Clark from Stateless Systems.

 What kinds of startups are you looking for?

 We want to support the next generation of great Aussie success stories, and we think that the web/mobile is the best place to find them.
 If you have a great idea in the internet, software or mobile space that you feel has real potential to change lives whilst earning real revenue, then we want to hear from you.